 African art > African statues : tribal fetish, maternity > Bamileke statue

-This ancestor statuette was carved in wood and then covered with a rabane cloth inlaid with imported multicolored beads.
-An ancient barter currency and symbol of wealth, beads are widely used in the royal art of the Grassland chieftainships.
+This statuette depicting a male ancestor was first carved in wood and then covered with a rabane canvas encrusted with imported multicolored pearls.
+The physiognomy displays a distinctive expressiveness of African tribal art from the Grassland regions.

-Located in the Nigerian border region, Cameroon's Northwestern province, the Grassland is made up of several ethnicities: Tikar, Anyang, Widekum, Chamba, Bamoun and Bamileke .
-Several centralized chiefdoms, or kingdoms, based on customary associations, secret societies, are organized around the Fon who is said to have broad supernatural powers including the ability to transform himself into an animal such as the python, elephant, leopard, or buffalo.
+Located in the border region of Nigeria, the North West province of Cameroon, the Grassland is made up of several ethnic groups: Tikar, Anyang, Widekum, Chamba, Bamoun and Bamileke .
+Several centralized chiefdoms, or kingdoms, based on customary associations, secret societies, are organized around the Fon who would have broad supernatural powers including that of being able to change into animals such as the python, the elephant, leopard, or buffalo.

 This item is sold with its certificate of authenticity